Ledig stilling på Universitetet i Oslo

 The Faculty of Mathematics and Natural Sciences has a strategic ambition is to be among Europe’s leading communities for research, education and innovation.
 Candidates for these fellowships will be selected in accordance with this, and expected to be in the upper segment of their class with respect to academic credentials.

 - Applicants must hold a degree equivalent to a Norwegian doctoral degree in mechanics, fluid mechanics, physics or applied mathematics.
 Doctoral dissertation must be submitted for evaluation by the closing date.
-Appointment is dependent on the completed defense of the doctoral thesis being approved.
+Appointment is dependent on the completed defence of the doctoral thesis being approved.

 - Fluent oral and written communication skills in English